pypa/pip/docs/html/development/architecture/package-finding.rst

 ***************************

-The ``PackageFinder`` class is the primary way through which code in pip interacts with ``index.py``.
+The ``PackageFinder`` class is the primary way through which code in pip interacts with ``index`` package.
 It is an umbrella class that encapsulates and groups together various package-finding functionality.

 The ``PackageFinder`` class is responsible for searching the network and file